 They're doing their investigation.

-June 3rd now, Lindsey Graham is preparing subpoenas for Comey for Clapper, for Brennan, and for others, and other people within the Obama Biden administration.
+June 3rd, now, Lindsey Graham is preparing subpoenas for Comey, for Clapper, for Brennan, and for others, and other people within the Obama-Biden administration.

-Politico is uh point at pointed out today.
+Politico is pointed out today.

 He's preparing to ask his colleagues for blanket permission to subpoena dozens of Obama officials connected to the investigation of Russian interference in the 2016 election.

-Graham is seeking the authority to demand testimony documents uh from figures involved in the launching of the Russian investigation.
+Graham is seeking the authority to demand testimony documents from figures involved in the launching of the Russian investigation.

-In other words, Operation Crossfire Hurricane, including Attorney General Lynch, uh former National Intelligence Director Clapper, former CIA Director Brennan, former FBI Director Comey, and I'm sure there will be others.
+In other words, Operation Crossfire Hurricane, including Attorney General Lynch, former National Intelligence Director Clapper, former CIA Director Brennan, former FBI Director Comey, and I'm sure there will be others.

 You know, if we get to them, we're getting to the bottom of it.

-That's those are not the first people you call, those would be the last people you want to talk to for a lot of obvious reasons.
+Those would be the last people you want to talk to for a lot of obvious reasons.

-Now, and it also looks like the recently released evidence uh as it relates to that that Obama's FBI not only ambushed, railroaded, destroyed General Flynn's life, like we now know they ruined George Papadopoulos' right uh life,
+Now, and it also looks like the recently released evidence as it relates to that Obama's FBI not only ambushed, railroaded, destroyed General Flynn's life, like we now know they ruined George Papadopoulos' life, like they really ruined Carter Page's life, General Flynn's life, and Roger Stone's life and Paul Manafort's life.

 Director Ray had a deadline of 6 p.m. yesterday.